vtjoeh/webex-presenter-desk-pro/README.md

 The macro does not require a touch panel be attached to the Desk Pro, but it makes it easier to see the screen when you use the buttons.

-***Some of the buttons:***
+***Description of some of the buttons:***

 ## Webex Presenter tab

 **Presets** - Press 1 time to recall.
 Hold down for 3 seconds to store the current preset.

-**Hardcoded PC Background** - Select location.
-Always uses blend.
-Cannot bet saved.
+**PC Background** - Select location.
+Always uses _Blend_.
+Cannot bet saved as preset.

-**Clear (Show PC)** - removes the overlay and shows the last PC.

-**Reset to Default -->  Default (Main Cam Only)** - Return to sending main camera only.

-**Present Me** - Only presents you full screen in the content channel.
+**Present Me (Full)** - Only presents you full screen in the content channel.
+This is great if others have Grid View on and you want to be seen fullsreen.

 **Present my PC** - Same as sharing your PC.

+**Default (Main Cam Only)** - Return to sending main camera only.

-## Move tab
+## Move Preset tab

 **Arrows: Up Down Left Right** - moves the current PIP or overlay up, down, left or right.

-**Zoom buttons** - Scale the PIP or overlay to larger or smaller
+**Scale buttons** - Scale the PIP or overlay to larger or smaller

 **Opacity (Blend only)** - Changes your opacity when the PC input is the virtual background.

-**PIP Blend and Video PIP** - Changes the view.
+**Blend, PIP & Video PIP** - Changes the view from.
+The Desk Pro needs to be on RoomOS (possibly Beta) for this feature to work.
+It does not work on CE9.15.

+## Demos

+**Diagnostics Demo** The toggle turns on SpeakerTrack Diagnostics mode and makes it the content channel.

+**Main Cam & USB-C & HDMI** Shows the Camera, USB-C and HDMI inputs all in one image.

+**Equal** Shows the PC and Camera as teh same size.

+**Prominent** Shows the PC large.
+At the bottom of the screen shows the Camera in a smaller box.

+## Advanced

+**Default PC Overlay Source** On startup, the macro determines if your USB-C or HDMI input is available.
+If both are connected, it defaults to the USB-C input.
+This can be overwritten by selecting the **USB** or **HDMI** button next to **Default PC Overlay Source**.

-##
+##  Other notes.

-The macro remembers your last virtual background before selecting the PC as the virtual background.
-When the **Default (Main Cam Only)** button is cliked it will return to this background (e.g. custom image, preloaded background, background blur, none).
-This setting is stored in the touch panel in case of a script restart.

 In certain instances the macro automatically goes back to a default setting.
+- At the start of the call, the view defaults back to a camera with no Immersive Share.
-For example, if someone else shares content in a Webex meeting the macro returns to your main camera.
-If the call ends, the macro automatically removes Immersive Share and returns to default settings.
+- If someone else shares content in a Webex meeting the macro turns off the Immersive Share and goes to your main camera with no virtual background.
+- If the call ends, the macro automatically removes Immersive Share and returns to default settings.

-On startup, the macro determines if your USB-C or HDMI input is available.
-If both are connected, it defaults to the USB-C input.
-This can be overwritten by selecting the **Defaults** tab and selecting the **USB** or **HDMI** button next to **Default PC Overlay Source**.
-This also stored in the touchpanel and is reset if the Desk Pro is powered on and off.
+## To Do

+- Put back the the ability to keep the virtual background consistent from before and after the Immersive Share.
+- Update the screenshots in the README.md file.
+- Spellcheck the READEM.md file.

+# Webex Presenter v 0.15 changes:
+- Renamed the files to WebexPresenter.Js, dbWebexPresenter.js & WebexPresenter.xml.
+- Removed the ability to changed the virtual background from the Macro to Images, Blur, etc. was removed.
+- No longer returns to the last virtual background.
+The latest RoomOS software changed some default behaviours and knowing when to properly set the virtual background was becomming cumbersome.
+- Fixed a bug so CE9.15 will work (PIP and Video PIP are not supported yet on CE9.15).
+- Changed the button namespace from 'swap_' to 'wbxpresent_'.
+- Added a SpeakerTrack Diagnostics button.
+- GUI changes, mostly moving buttons and changing some text.
+- Removed the **Clear (Show PC)** button.
+This button was redundant with the **Present my PC** button on the same page and not needed.
+- Changed the number of Presets from 8 to 9.
+The buttons are now larger and take 3 rows instead of 2.
+- Changed the amount of time to hold down the Preset Button from 3 seconds to 1.5 seconds.
+- Set the Page 'Webex Presenter' page as the default page every time the 'Webex Presenter' panel button is pushed.